 What is surprising is how endemic the problem is, with 75% of individuals with alcohol or drug disorders in employment.
 Individuals in employment are actually more likely to use frequently compared to those who are unemployed.
 And the problem is worsening.
 In 2019 the rate of workforce drug positivity hit a fifteen-year high with up to 17% of the UK headcount testing positive.

-Although job terminations directly related to alcohol or drug use are associated with more severe levels of substance use disorder, the use of these substances negatively impact individuals’ job attendance and performance long before more dramatic consequences occur.
+Although job terminations directly related to alcohol or drug use are associated with more severe levels of a substance use disorder, the use of these substances negatively impacts individuals’ job attendance and performance long before more dramatic consequences occur.

 A recent UK study showed that 40% of industrial accidents at work are down to substance abuse, with injuries in the workplace up to 1.4 times more likely for those using drugs and alcohol.
 And there is a bigger impact on job performance, with up to 60% of all poor performance related to drug and alcohol abuse.

 A drop in productivity has stark economic repercussions.
 In the UK the cost to companies is estimated to be over £100 billion every year as error, absenteeism and lower quality and volume of output take their toll.
 Other studies show that drug and alcohol abuse impacts account for up to 10% of company payroll.
 And the costs extend beyond the bottom line, as those prone to addiction were also likely to exhibit a suite of other problematic behaviours (dishonesty, theft, assault, harassment, disrespect) that influence job satisfaction and company culture.